-3The estimated average wage of new jobs is calculated by multiplying FTE growth by the most recent average wage to determine the estimated compensation for each project.
+&lt;sup>2The estimated average wage of new jobs is calculated by multiplying FTE growth by the most recent average wage to determine the estimated compensation for each project.
 The sum of estimated compensation for all projects in the combined industry group is divided by the total FTE growth of the combined industry group.

-Employment and Investment Growth Act, Quality Jobs Act, and Invest Nebraska Act Projected Revenue Gains and (Losses) for Fiscal Years 2022-2025
+Employment and Investment Growth Act, Quality Jobs Act, and Invest Nebraska Act Projected Revenue Gains and (Losses) for Fiscal Years 2023-2025